Authentic print in a classroom reflects what is valued and important to the community.

 - Then children should say the word, chant the letters of the word, and write the word on a piece of paper or on a wipe off board.

-Engage the students in saying and spelling the word through multisensory activities such as clapping each letter or jumping up and down as they say each letter throughout the week.
+Engage the children in saying and spelling the word through multisensory activities such as clapping each letter or jumping up and down as they say each letter throughout the week.
 Do a fun activity at least once each week to reinforce their spelling.
-There are many word wall chants, cheers, and games you can play with your students to bring these words to life.
+There are many word wall chants, cheers, and games you can play with your children to bring these words to life.
 Quickly reinforcing how to read and write these words can be a fun transition activity (“Before you line up, hold up the number of letters in the word ‘they’”) or a quick five minute review (“Let’s ‘write in the air’ this week’s word wall words”).

 Also, promote searching for and identifying sight words in context, mirroring how children authentically encounter the words.
-You can provide students with reading materials, appropriate to their levels and that can be written on, and ask them to circle, underline, or highlight the sight words they find.
+You can provide children with reading materials, appropriate to their levels and that can be written on, and ask them to circle, underline, or highlight the sight words they find.
 Or ask them to count how many times they notice certain sight words occurring in suggested texts.

 At the end of the week, hang your words on your word wall.